Pavel Datsyuk: 2001–2006: Early years, first Stanley Cup title

+2006–2013: Ascent to stardom, Selke trophies, second Stanley Cup championship

 During the 2006–07 season, Datsyuk debuted Reebok's new hockey stick, with holes bored into the shaft to make it more aerodynamic, dubbed the 9KO.
 He completed the season matching his previous campaign's total of 87 points.
-Prior to the beginning of the playoffs, on 6 April 2007, Datsyuk signed a seven-year, US$46.9 million contract extension with the Red Wings.
-He then helped Detroit advance to the Western Conference Finals against the eventual Stanley Cup champions, the Anaheim Ducks, contributing 16 points in 18 games.
+Prior to the beginning of the 2007 playoffs, on 6 April 2007, Datsyuk signed a seven-year, US$46.9 million contract extension with the Red Wings.
+He then helped Detroit to another lengthy playoff run as they advanced to the Western Conference Finals against the second-seeded eventual Stanley Cup champion Anaheim Ducks, who defeated the Red Wings in six games.
+He contributed 16 points (eight goals and assists) in all 18 games during the run.

-In 2007–08, Datsyuk was voted by NHL fans, along with teammates Nicklas Lidström and Henrik Zetterberg, to start for the Western Conference in the 2008 All-Star Game at Philips Arena in Atlanta.
-He went on to have a career year, scoring a team-high 97 points in 82 games while also leading all Red Wings forwards in blocked shots.
+In 2007–08, Datsyuk was voted by NHL fans, along with teammates Nicklas Lidström and Henrik Zetterberg, to start for the Western Conference in the 2008 All-Star Game at Philips Arena in Atlanta on January 27, 2008.
+He went on to have a career year, scoring a team-high 97 points (31 goals, 66 assists) in all 82 games while also leading all Red Wings forwards in blocked shots.
 In leading the team in scoring, he joined Ted Lindsay, Gordie Howe and Steve Yzerman as the only players in franchise history to do so in three consecutive seasons.
-Entering into the playoffs, Datsyuk scored his first career NHL hat-trick on 12 May 2008, in a 5–2 win over the Dallas Stars in Game 3 of the Western Conference Finals, en route to a meeting in the Finals with the Pittsburgh Penguins.
-In Game 6 of the series, Datsyuk recorded two assists in a 3–2 win to clinch the team's 11th Stanley Cup title and its fourth in 11 years.
+The Red Wings would as a team would also go on to win the Presidents' Trophy as the regular season champions.
+Entering into the 2008 playoffs, Datsyuk scored his first career NHL hat-trick on 12 May, in a 5–2 win over the Dallas Stars in Game 3 of the Western Conference Finals, en route to a meeting in the Finals with the Pittsburgh Penguins.
+In Game 6 of the series, Datsyuk recorded two assists on goals by Henrik Zetterberg and Brian Rafalski in a 3–2 win to win the series in six games and clinch the team's 11th Stanley Cup title and its fourth title in 11 years and second for Datsyuk himself.
 Having led the NHL in 2007–08 with a plus-minus of +41 and 144 takeaways (58 more than Mike Modano's second-best total of 86), Datsyuk was awarded the Frank J. Selke Trophy as the League' best defensive forward.
 With just 20 penalty minutes, he also won the Lady Byng Trophy.
 In voting for the Selke, Datsyuk received 537 points (43 first place votes) while John Madden of the New Jersey Devils received 447 points and Datsyuk's linemate Henrik Zetterberg received 425 points.
 In voting for the Lady Byng, Datsyuk received 985 points (75 first place votes).
 In addition, Datsyuk became the first NHL player to win the Lady Byng three consecutive times in over 70 years, since Frank Boucher of the New York Rangers won from 1933 to 1935.
-Datsyuk and Ron Francis are the only players to have been awarded both the Selke and Lady Byng trophies during their careers.
+Datsyuk, Anze Kopitar, and Ron Francis are the only players to have been awarded both the Selke and Lady Byng trophies during their careers.